RawnakMahjabib/CryptoMarket-Scout/README.md

 - We have created tools to allow Users to create their own custom cryptocurrency portfolio.

-- Our models help Users run Monte Carlo simulations on their custom portfolio, calculate measures such as their cumulative returns over time, and calculate the Sortino Ratio of their custom portfolio.
+- Our models help Users run Monte Carlo simulations on their custom portfolio, calculate measures such as their cumulative returns over time, and Sortino Ratio of their custom portfolio.

 - The dashboards we have built are all publicly displayed and available for use on our Web page published at:  <a href="https://rawnakmahjabib.github.io/CryptoMarket-Scout/">CryptoMarket Scout</a>